-Ana de Souza is a Brazilian designer and ceramicist behind each Oema piece.
 Her work is deeply rooted in personal memory—shaped by a childhood filled with daily rituals, gentle routines, and small pleasures that helped build a sense of wonder toward the everyday.
-Ana was raised by parents who taught her to observe and care for her surroundings, and to honor the quiet importance of what makes a home feel whole.

 Ana's journey and Oema's history intertwined with the places and cultures that were part of her journey.
-While studying design and ceramics, Ana continued her exploration of the craft by living in various countries, including Brazil, Portugal, and Hungary.
+While studying design and ceramics, Ana continued her exploration of the craft while living in various countries, including Brazil, Portugal, and Hungary.

 Each of these experiences has profoundly impacted Ana's design sensibility, which is characterized by a combination of minimalist, elegant, and thoughtful forms.
 This unique blend creates the essence of the treasures that carry the Oema name.